Primulaceae (Primrose family)

 Cultivation: The preference is full or partial sun, and moist to slightly dry soil.
 Shooting Star can thrive on dry sunny slopes if there is sufficient rainfall during the spring because it dies down before summer droughts arrive.
 The soil can consist of loam with lots of organic material, or contain some rocky material.
 There is a preference for slopes, which reduces competition from taller plants.
 The foliage of mature plants dies down before disease can affect it.
 Shooting Star can be difficult to start from seed because of damping off, and it is slow to develop because of the short period of active growth.
 Transplants can also be temperamental, particularly if they are too small, or dug into the ground after the cool rainy weather of spring.

-Range & Habitat: Shooting Star occurs in the majority of counties in Illinois (see Distribution Map).
+Range & Habitat: The native Shooting Star occurs in the majority of counties in Illinois (see Distribution Map).
 This plant is occasional to locally common in high quality habitats, otherwise it is rare or absent.
 Habitats include moist to slightly dry black soil prairies, hill prairies, openings in rocky upland forests, limestone glades, bluffs along major rivers, fens, and abandoned fields.
 An occasional wildfire during the late summer or fall is beneficial because it reduces the dead vegetation that can smother this plant during the spring.

 Comments: This is one of the most beautiful spring wildflowers in the prairie.
 A colony of these plants in bloom is a sight not to be missed.
 The flowers of Shooting Star resemble in form those of Horse Nettle (Solanum carolinense) and other members of the Nightshade family.
 This is an example of convergent evolution between plants of different families because of similarities in the method of pollination.
 Early pioneers called this plant 'Prairie Pointers.'